Genie (feral child): Preliminary assessment

 Within a month after Genie's admission to the hospital, Jay Shurley, a professor of psychiatry and behavioral sciences at the University of Oklahoma and a specialist in extreme social isolation, took an interest in her case.
 Shurley noted at the time that Genie was by far the most severe case of isolation he had ever studied or heard about, which he maintained more than 20 years later.
 Over the next year and a half he came on three three-day visits to conduct daily observations and to carry out a sleep study, hoping to determine if Genie was autistic, whether she had sustained any brain damage, and whether she was born mentally retarded.
 Shurley concluded she was not autistic, with which other doctors who worked with her during that time and later researchers concurred; he noted that she had a high level of emotional disturbance, but wrote that her eagerness for new stimuli and lack of behavioral defense mechanisms were uncharacteristic of autism.
 (Note: Psychologist and autism specialist Mitzi Waltz noted in 2013 that, although psychologist Ole Ivar Lovaas was conducting autism research at UCLA during the time of Genie's case, no one who worked with her attempted to involve him or sought his opinion on whether she was autistic.
 Years after the case study on her ended, when somebody asked Susan Curtiss why they had not done so, she said that she and the other scientists thought Lovaas' methods of aversion therapy would have unduly limited Genie's freedom and kept her from experiencing the nurturing environment doctors and scientists sought for her.)

 Shurley found no signs of brain damage but observed a few persistent abnormalities in Genie's sleep, including a significantly reduced amount of REM sleep with a much larger than average variance in duration, and an unusually high number of sleep spindles (bursts of rhythmic or repetitive neural activity).
-He eventually concluded she had been mentally retarded from birth, specifically citing her significantly elevated number of sleep spindles, as these are characteristic of people born severely retarded.
+He eventually concluded she had been mentally retarded from birth and specifically cited her significantly elevated number of sleep spindles, as these are characteristic of people born severely retarded.
 The other scientists following the case remained divided on this issue.
 Much later, for example, Susan Curtiss emphatically argued that, although Genie clearly had serious emotional difficulties, she could not have been retarded.
 She pointed out that Genie made a year's developmental progress for every calendar year after her rescue, which would not be expected if her condition was congenital, and that some aspects of language she acquired were very unusual in the speech of mentally retarded people.
 Curtiss instead maintained that she was born with at least average intelligence and that the abuse and isolation of her childhood had left her functionally retarded.